 2. In any given round, two cards can swap with each other only once.

 For this reason, it is very important to write down every swap you make.
 Frequently this is called a "Pairer's List" or "Swap List."
-Simply write down (or ask someone else to write down) the team numbers of each trade you make, with the lower team number first for ease of reference.
-EXAMPLE: 1140-1392
+Simply write down (or ask someone else to write down) the team numbers of each swap you make, with the lower team number first for ease of reference.

+EXAMPLE: 1140-1392 1202-1261

-If an anticipated trade already appears on the list, you can not swap those cards again in that round.
-This is to prevent trades from becoming circular, thus preventing you from resolving the impermissible.
+If an anticipated swap already appears on the list, you cannot swap those cards again in that round.
+This is to prevent swaps from becoming circular, thus preventing you from resolving the impermissible.